 Find the best deal, compare prices and read what other travellers have to say about these and more hotels and resorts in Anguilla at TripAdvisor.

-By air, Anguilla’s Wallblake Airport receives daily flights from neighbouring Caribbean islands such as Antigua, St Thomas and San Juan in Puerto Rico.
+The most convenient route to Anguilla is by air to Clayton J. Lloyd International Airport (AXA), formerly known as Anguilla Wallblake Airport, which receives daily flights from neighbouring Caribbean islands such as Antigua, St Thomas and San Juan in Puerto Rico.

-By sea, half-hourly public ferries run between the ports of Marigot Bay, St Martin/St Maarten and Blowing Point, Anguilla, taking just 25 minutes.
+Public ferries run between the ports of Marigot Bay, St Maarten and Blowing Point, Anguilla every four hours.
+Private water taxis are even quicker.